 There is free wi-fi.
 We have very limited ‘bandwidth’ here, and you will find the wi-fi has the same pace of life as everything in France.
-It is fine for checking emails (which you should not be doing as you are on holiday!) or looking at websites.
-However it’s simply not possible to download or upload anything such as films or youtube.
+It is simply not possible to download or upload anything such as films or youtube.

 There is a relatively reliable 3G signal here.

-There is a ‘chemin’ or track, which leads from our hamlet, past our woods and down to the lake – Lac de Barriousses.
+There is a ‘chemin’ or track, which leads from our hamlet, past the woods and down to the lake – Lac des Barriousses.

-There is ample off road parking for two large cars.
-Our lane is ‘no through’ and just goes to us and down beyond to the other two houses that make up our tiny hamlet of ‘La Manigne’.
+There is off road parking for 2 large cars.
+The lane is ‘no through’ and just goes to us and down beyond to the other two houses that make up our tiny hamlet of ‘La Manigne’.

 As there is a shower room and bedroom on the same level as the main living space, this would be suitable for persons with limited mobility.
 There is level access from the road.
-However due to the challenges of converting a barn, there are shallow steps down to the terrace and garden.
+However due to the challenges of converting a barn, there is a shallow step down to the terrace.